awsdocs/amazon-s3-developer-guide/doc_source/cloudwatch-monitoring.md

 ## Amazon S3 CloudWatch replication metrics<a name="s3-cloudwatch-replication-metrics"></a>

-Monitor the total number of S3 API operations that are pending replication, the total size of objects pending replication, and the maximum replication time to the destination Region\.
-Only replication rules that have S3 Replication Time Control \(S3 RTC\) enabled can publish replication metrics\.

-Unlike CloudWatch request metrics, you can't filter replication metrics by prefixes or tags\.
-However, you can set up a replication rule based on prefixes and tags\.
-Your replication metrics then monitor replication for the prefixes and tags that you specified\.
-For more information, see [Meet compliance requirements using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.
+You can monitor the progress of replication with S3 replication metrics by tracking bytes pending, operations pending, and replication latency\.
+For more information, see [Monitoring progress with replication metrics](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-metrics.html)

 **Note**
 You can enable alarms for your replication metrics on Amazon CloudWatch\.
 When you set up alarms for your replication metrics, set the **Missing data treatment** field to **Treat missing data as ignore \(maintain the alarm state\)**\.